Autumn 2023 - open for ordersYou can order now for delivery from week commencing 11th December onwards where items are showing as in stock.

 History

-Somerset, England - early 20th century.
-Possibly a seedling of Yarlington Mill.
+Harry Masters Jersey was discovered in Somerset, England in the early 20th century.
+It is possibly a seedling of Yarlington Mill.

 Harry Masters Jersey characteristics